MaterializeInc/materialize/doc/developer/design/20230411_envelope_upsert_order_by_timestamp.md

 Users will need to be careful of what kind of compaction they have for the kafka topic.
 The upsert will do the correct thing based on the data it sees.

-If old data has been compacted away either via time based or key based compaction, and we start ingesting the source after that, the result of upsert might not be accurate.
+If old data has been compacted away either via time based or key based compaction, and we start ingesting the source after that, the result of upsert will not include the data Kafka has compacted away, which might violate user expectations.```

 If users actually are using this custom order by, it’s likely they are **not** using key based compaction with Kafka because semantically that would be upsert-ing on offset.